-Precision and Recall are useful metrics to check the accuracy on each child category:
+Precision and Recall are useful metrics to check the accuracy of each tag:

-If a child category has low precision, it means that samples from other sibling categories were predicted as this child category, also known as false positives.
+If a tag has low precision, it means that samples from other sibling tags were predicted as this tag, also known as false positives.

-If a child category has a low recall, that means that samples from this child category were predicted as other sibling categories, also known as false negatives.
+If a tag has a low recall, that means that samples from this tag were predicted as other sibling tags, also known as false negatives.

 By using the confusion matrix, you can see the false positives and false negative of your model.

-- By using the confusion matrix, you can explore the false positives and false negatives of your model.
+- Explore the false positives and false negatives of your model.

-- If a sample was initially tagged as child category X but was correctly predicted as child category Y, move that sample to children category Y.
+- If a sample was initially tagged as tag X but was correctly predicted as tag Y, move that sample to tag Y.

-- If the sample was incorrectly predicted as child category Y, try to make the classifier learn more about that the difference by adding more samples both to category X and category Y.
+- If the sample was incorrectly predicted as tag Y, try to make the classifier learn more about that difference by adding more samples both to tag X and tag Y.

-- Check that the keywords associated with child categories X and Y are correct (see Keyword Cloud section to see how to fix that).
+- Check that the keywords associated with tags X and Y are correct (see Keyword Cloud section to see how to fix that).

-You can click that particular number to see the corresponding samples in the Samples section:
+You can click these numbers to see the corresponding samples in the Samples section:

 Here you can fix the problem as we described in the previous sections when the solution is to tag or retag samples: